digicert/digicert-container-signing-action/README.md

 * To submit general feedback, [contact DigiCert](https://www.digicert.com/contact-us)

-## Learn more
+## Additional information

-To learn more about centralizing and automating your code signing workflows with Software Trust, contact [Sales/Enquiry](mailto:sales@digicert.com) or visit our [documentation site](https://docs.digicert.com/).
+For more information about centralizing and automating your container signing workflows with Software Trust, contact [Sales/Enquiry](mailto:sales@digicert.com) or visit our [documentation site](https://docs.digicert.com/).

 ## License information